Enjoying the Outdoors: Bike Riding with Your Dog

 Take breaks in shaded areas to provide your dog with a chance to rest and cool down.
 Overheating can be dangerous for dogs, so giving them a break in a shaded spot will help regulate their body temperature.

 Offer healthy snacks to refuel your dog during longer rides.
-Pack treats or small portions of dog-friendly snacks that provide energy and nutrition.
-However, avoid feeding your dog immediately before the ride to prevent discomfort or digestive issues.
+Pack treats or portions of dog-friendly snacks that provide energy and nutrition.
+However, avoid your dog immediately before the ride to prevent discomfort or digestive issues.

-Proper Bike Riding Techniques
+Proper Bike Riding

 Using proper bike riding techniques is essential for ensuring a safe and enjoyable experience for both you and your dog.
 Here are some tips to keep in mind while biking with your furry companion.